Gantt Chart

 When to Use a Gantt Chart?

-1To complete a time-based planning for activities and scheduling
+For time-based planning and scheduling

 A Gantt chart showing three kinds of schedule dependencies (in red) and percent complete indications.